backstage/backstage/beps/0012-template-execution-permissions/README.md

 - Add experimental permission `templateExecutePermission` (#27748)
 - Add `permissionRulesExtensionPoint` to support custom actions (#27748)
 - Gather feedback on common conditions used for restricting templates
-- If decided, deprecation of of the `stepRead` and `parameterRead` permission
+- If decided, deprecation of the `stepRead` and `parameterRead` permission

 ## Dependencies